On the Home-Space Problem for Petri Nets and its Ackermannian Complexity: Introduction

 \section{Introduction}

-Petri nets are one of the most popular formal methods for the representation and the analysis of parallel processes \cite{survey-esparza}.
+On an abstract level, various practical systems and theoretical models can be viewed as instances of transition systems $(S,\rightarrow)$ where $S$ is a~(possibly infinite) set of configurations and $\rightarrow\,\subseteq S\times S$ is a relation capturing when one configuration can change into another by an atomic step; the reachability relation $\reach$ is then the reflexive and transitive closure of $\rightarrow$.

+Given a system $(S,\rightarrow)$ and two sets $X,H\subseteq S$, we say that $H$ is a \emph{home-space for} $X$ if from every configuration reachable from (any configuration in) $X$ we can reach (some configuration in) $H$.
+The \emph{home-space problem} asks, given $(S,\rightarrow)$, $X$, $H$, whether $H$ is a~home-space for $X$.
+For instance, the home-space problem can ask whether the system can always return to an initial configuration.
+This paper focuses on the \emph{semilinear home-space problem for Petri nets}, in which the respective sets $X,H$ are semilinear sets (consisting of nonnegative integer vectors of a given dimension).

+We recall that Petri nets provide a popular formal method for modelling and analyzing parallel processes.
+The standard model is not Turing-complete, and many analyzed properties are decidable; we can refer to~\cite{survey-esparza} as to one of the first survey papers on this issue.

-The central algorithmic problem for Petri net is reachability: given a Petri net $A$ and two configurations $\vec{x}$ and $\vec{y}$, decide whether there exists an execution of $A$ from $\vec{x}$ to $\vec{y}$.
-In fact many important computational problems in logic and complexity reduce or are even equivalent to this problem~\cite{DBLP:journals/siglog/Schmitz16,hack75}.
-Recently, the complexity of the Petri net reachability problem was proved to be ``Ackermannian-complete'' (see~\cite{DBLP:conf/lics/LerouxS19} for the upper-bound and~\cite{DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21} for the lower-bound),
+A central algorithmic problem for Petri nets is reachability: given a Petri net $A$ and two configurations $\vec{x}$ and $\vec{y}$, decide whether there exists an execution of $A$ from $\vec{x}$ to $\vec{y}$.
+In fact, many important computational problems in logic and complexity reduce or are even equivalent to this problem (we can refer, e.g., to~\cite{DBLP:journals/siglog/Schmitz16,hack75} to exemplify this).
+It was nontrivial to show that the reachability problem is decidable~\cite{Mayr84}, and recently the complexity of this problem was proved to be extremely high, namely Ackermann-complete (see~\cite{DBLP:conf/lics/LerouxS19} for the upper-bound and~\cite{DBLP:journals/jacm/CzerwinskiLLLM21,DBLP:conf/focs/Leroux21,DBLP:conf/focs/CzerwinskiO21} for the lower-bound).